Humberto Carrillo: Other media

+Carrillo made his video game debut as a playable character in WWE 2K20 and later appeared in WWE 2K22, WWE 2K23, WWE 2K24, and WWE 2K25.

 Personal life

-Humberto Carrillo is the cousin of Angel Garza, the nephew of Héctor Garza, the grandson of Humberto Garza, the son of Humberto Garza Jr., the grandnephew of Mario Segura, the second cousin of Máscara Púrpura, the second cousin of El Ninja Jr. and the cousin of El Sultán.
 On April 11, 2019, Carrillo got engaged to his girlfriend Tania Ramirez.
 On July 27, 2019, Carrillo married Ramirez.

+Carrillo is the cousin of Angel Garza, the nephew of Héctor Garza, the grandson of Humberto Garza, the son of Humberto Garza Jr., the grandnephew of Mario Segura, the second cousin of Máscara Púrpura, the second cousin of El Ninja Jr. and the cousin of El Sultán.